Unpackerr/unpackerr/README.md

 Files are extracted to a temporary folder, and then moved back into the download location for Completed Download Handling to import them.
 When the item falls out of the (Radarr/Sonarr/Lidarr) queue, the extracted files are deleted.

-## TODO

-Honestly I don't have a lot of time for this app and these things are just a wish list.
-I'm surprised making this with work with Radarr and Sonarr v3 has been _easy_.
-If these tweaks stay easy, I'll keep making them, and keep making this app useful.
-I didn't expect so many people to want to use this, but I'm happy it's working so well!

--   Integrate `prometheus`.
--   Tests.
-Maybe.
-Would likely have to refactor things into better interfaces.
--   Save and reload state.
-If you shut if off before it deletes something, it never gets deleted.

 ## Contributing